 - Preheat the oven to 350*F

-- Steam the Cauliflower until tender (about 6-7 minutes, depending on the size) and then add the celery for a few more minutes.
+- Steam the Cauliflower florets and core pieces until tender (about 6-7 minutes, depending on the size) and then add the celery for a few more minutes.

 - Meanwhile in a large pan, sauté the onion, leek, garlic and thyme leaves in the coconut oil with a splash of water until very soft and translucent.

-- In a blender, blend the soaked cashews, hemp hearts, nutmeg, water and lemon juice until very smooth.
+- In a blender, blend the soaked cashews, hemp hearts, steamed cauliflower core (not the florets), nutmeg, water, and lemon juice until very smooth.
 Season to taste.

 - Add the steamed cauliflower and celery (and white beans if using) to the pan of limp sautéed veggies and turn the heat off.